 Before you start sending out emails, you need to have a way of tracking your successes and failures.
 This is important for a number of reasons, First, you need to know who you have, and have not yet, contacted.
 This is easy enough to accomplish with a simple Excel spreadsheet.

 Finally, with your outreach plans in place, it’s time to make contact.
-First, it is important to understand that this will be an ongoing process, and to achieve maximum results you will want to work your outreach campaign on a regular basis.
+First, it is important to understand that this will be an ongoing process, and to achieve maximum results you will want to work on your outreach campaign on a regular basis.
 Whether it’s every day, once a week, or once a month.
 Set a schedule, and keep to it.
-Now, for an email outreach campaign many people rely on templates, which brings us nicely to our next topic.
+Now, for an email outreach campaign, many people rely on templates, which brings us nicely to our next topic.

 Email Outreach Templates

-Because email outreach by its very nature is labor intensive, many SEOs like to use templates to make it easier to craft their contact emails.
+Because email outreach by its very nature is labor-intensive, many SEOs like to use templates to make it easier to craft their contact emails.
 Your email template should include these basic features:

 - Details of what you are offering to the link target